magdesign/PocketVJ-CP-exh/ROADMAP.md

 - add volume setting with store function<p/>
 - remove autostart button+beacon since its not used<p/>

+- speed up "check services" if we are offline <p/>
 <p/>

 ## Next to come: